-Political Uncertainty, Civil Unrest, Terrorist Attacks and Threats, Escalation of Military Activity in Response to these Attacks or Acts of War, and other Civil Unrest or Activism
+Political Uncertainty, Activism, Civil Unrest, Terrorist Attacks and Threats, Escalation of Military Activity in Response to these Attacks, Acts of War

 Uncertainty exists with regard to the political climate in the jurisdictions where AltaGas operates.
 Changes in social, political, regulatory, or economic conditions, or in laws and policies governing environment, development, tax, foreign trade, investment or energy could materially adversely affect AltaGas' business and operations.